aldica/aldica/docs/GettingStarted-Tomcat.md

 # Getting started using Tomcat

 In the following it is described how to setup an Alfresco Community cluster using Tomcat containers.
-The infomation provided here can be considered only as a "getting started guide" and should not be considered as a complete reference describing all the steps required for setting up a cluster solution ready for production use.
+The information provided here can be considered only as a "getting started guide" and should not be considered as a complete reference describing all the steps required for setting up a cluster solution ready for production use.